mattheworiordan/ably-cli/prd.md

 - You need to generate Markdown documentation in this repository that explains clearly how users can install, configure, and use the CLI.
 See good examples of docs at https://vercel.com/docs/cli, https://supabase.com/docs/reference/cli/start and

+### Embeddable web example and React component for CLI

+This repository should include an example of the CLI running inside of a web browser using direct command execution.
+This will be achieved by:

+- Create a React Ably CLI component that can be used by other web applications to provide this CLI as an interactive terminal inside a browser.
+- The React Ably CLI component will open a WebSocket connetion to a terminal server.
+- This repository will include a new terminal server role which will listen for new WebSocket connections, and when a new connection comes in, it will open a new docker container, and connect the WebSocket to that container.
+If the WebSocket connection drops, the docker session will be closed and all artefacts deleted.
+Sessions older than 30 minutes are terminated, and there will be a configurable number of max concurrent sessions.
+- The docker container will be based on an node:22-alpine base image, with the Ably CLI installed using `npm intall @ably/cli`.
+- The docker container will prevent the user from doing anything apart from running the `ably` command.
+Every other command should be rejected to prevent any abuse of these containers running when new websocket connections are established.
+- The React Ably CLI will use Xterm JS (https://xtermjs.org/docs/) to display a fully functional terminal inside the browser.
+Note https://github.com/Qovery/react-xtermjs may be a useful library to consider as well.
+- The React component should require two arguments, a control access token and an API key.
+This will map to the ABLY_ACCESS_TOKEN env var OR --access-token global argument, and ABLY_API_KEY env var or --api-key global argument.
+- The demo web example should be built with Vite and kept very simple.
+It should require the user to start the server with ENV vars for the ABLY_ACCESS_TOKEN and ABLY_API_KEY defined in the environment or in a .env file in that folder.
+The demo should exist in a folder /example/web-cli.
+- Please include an example for how developers can use the React Web CLI component from installing it to embedding it in the README.md file.

 ## Technical Requirements

 ### Supported Platforms